 3. No Information about the Company or its Founders

 Understandably, most HYIP operators prefer to remain shrouded in secrecy.
 On the other hand, legitimate investment funds and fund managers should be more than willing to tell you about their experience and investment history.
 Companies that offer investment opportunities without sharing any information about themselves (in many cases not even an address) are in many cases operating fraudulent HYIPs.

 In almost all cases, individuals and companies that offer securities to U.S. residents must be registered with both FINRA and the Securities and Exchange Commission (SEC).
 You can check to see if the person or firm that is offering you an HYIP is registered using FINRA’s free BrokerCheck service.

 These days, most HYIP scam artists require program “participants” to use some form of e-currency.
 Legitimate investment brokers will not require this.
 If you are asked to register an e-currency account as a condition to participating in an investment program, the program is probably an HYIP scam.

 Have You Fallen Victim to a High-Yield Investment Scam?
 The Attorneys at Zamansky LLC May Be Able to Help

-At Zamansky LLC, we help individuals recover their losses after falling victim to high-yield investment scams and other types of securities frauds.
+At Zamansky LLC, we help individuals recover their losses after falling victim to high-yield investment scams, high-yield bond losses, and other types of securities fraud.
 If you would like to speak with an attorney about your situation for free, call (212) 742-1414 or send us a message online today.